Problem checker

 Rerun the scan after publishing so the evidence reflects the live public path.

-Start monitoring when schedulers, providers, menus, or campaign pages change often.
+Rerun the scan when schedulers, providers, menus, or campaign pages change often.

 Evidence examples